Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-uwp.md

             }

-The app passes the unified API endpoint --  **https://graph.microsoft.com/** -- as the resource value.
+The app uses the unified API endpoint --  **https://graph.microsoft.com/** -- as the resource value.
+When it constructs the ``WebTokenRequest`` it uses the client ID value that you added to the App.xaml file.
 Since the app knows the user ID and the user hasn't disconnected, the WebAccountManager API can find the user account and pass it to the token request.
 The ``WebAuthenticationCoreManager.RequestTokenAsync`` method returns an access token with the appropriate permissions assigned to it.

 If the app finds no value for ``userID`` in the roaming settings, it constructs a ``WebTokenRequest`` that forces the user to authenticate through the UI: